On again? Trump says still chance of June 12 North Korea summit

 (For a graphic on 'Nuclear North Korea' click tmsnrt.rs/2Kql12i)

-Additional reporting by Doina Chiacu, David Brunnstrom and Matt Spetalnick in WASHINGTON, William Mallard and Nobuhiro Kubo in TOKYO and Ben Blanchard in BEIJING; Writing by Soyoung Kim and Doina Chiacu; Editing by Nick Macfie and Bill Trott
+Additional reporting by Doina Chiacu, Idrees Ali, David Brunnstrom and Matt Spetalnick in WASHINGTON, Christian Lowe, Denis Pinchuk and Katya Golubkova in St Petersburg; Writing by So Young Kim and Doina Chiacu; Editing by Bill Trott